 By giving iftar from now, you can earn the reward of giving charity in Sha'ban - and multiply the rewards of your fasts in Ramadan!
 Muslim Hands will be providing food parcels (sahur and iftar) throughout Ramadan - and we need to start preparing from now.

-This food is especially vital to needy families during the ongoing coronavirus pandemic, as many of them have lost their income and have no savings to fall back on.
 Your donations will ensure that those most in need will have a nutritious meal at the end of a hard day of fasting.
+Double the reward of your fasts from now!

 To read more about the blessings of Sha'ban and how you can benefit from them, check out our previous blog post.